OlegPlatonenko/Virtualizing/linux/linux-acad-lect/aws-essent.md

 ## 8. Elastic Load Balancer (ELB) Basics <a name="CW"></a>

 An ELB evently distributes traffic between EC2 instances that are associated with it

+## 9. Auto Scaling <a name="AS"></a>

+Auto scaling automates the process of adding (scaling up) or removing (scaling down) EC2 instances based on traffic demand for application.

+Components:
+- Launch Configuration (EC2 template)
+- Auto Scaling Group (rules and settings)

+## 10. Route 53 <a name="R53"></a>

+Rounte 53 is where you configure and manage web domains for websites or applications you host on AWS

+Main functions:
+- Domain registration
+- DNS service
+- Health checking

+## 11. AWS Lambda <a name="AWSL"></a>

+Lambda is a serverless computing.
+It is the next generation of cloud computing that will replace EC2 instances (for the most part).